model-checking/kani/rfc/src/rfcs/0011-rust-ub-checks.md

 Where `CHECK_NAMES` is a list of check category names in snake case, such as `memory_safety`, `valid_values`.

-For checks that are unstable, Kani should support both opt-out mechanisms.
-These checks shall be included by default if their respective unstable flag are passed, i.e., `-Z[CHECK-NAME]`
+For checks that are unstable, they should only be included if their respective unstable flag are passed, i.e., `-Z [CHECK-NAME]`.

 ## Software Design